 - Guardians have special skills.
 Occasionally, one guardian may be a nurse or physician and be in a great position to serve as a guardian for healthcare needs, but another individual may have experience in financial matters that would make them an ideal conservator.

 In most situations, it’s best for one person to serve.
 Consider what might happen if the guardians disagree.
 This could lead to fighting and disputes that require a court’s involvement, thereby driving up expenses for the disabled person.
 Likewise, if one serves as healthcare decision-maker and the other serves as financial conservator, there are times when the person in charge of money may disagree with health decisions, leading to a battle over funding needed to carry out healthcare and other personal decisions.

 Finally, if there is any chance that the co-guardians may not get along or work together well, then co-guardianship may be ill-advised.
-If you have concerns about establishing either a conservatorship or guardianship for a loved one, talk to an experienced attorney as early as possible to avoid complications.
+If you have concerns about establishing either a conservatorship or guardianship for a loved one, talk to an experienced attorney at Elliott Frazier Law Firm as early as possible to avoid complications.